Slender Man stabbing: Charges

-In 2017, Weier pleaded guilty to being a party to attempted second-degree homicide.
-A jury then found her "not guilty by mental disease or defect."
-Geyser accepted a plea offer that stipulated he would not undergo a trial if he pleaded guilty and agreed to further evaluation by psychiatrists to determine appropriate duration of commitment to a forensic psychiatric hospital.
-He later pleaded guilty as arranged by the plea offer, but was found not guilty by reason of mental disease or defect due to a final diagnosis of schizophrenia by court-appointed psychiatrists.
+Geyser was charged with attempted first-degree intentional homicide, a Class A felony.
+She accepted a plea offer that stipulated she would not undergo a trial if she pleaded guilty and agreed to further psychiatric evaluation to determine appropriate duration of commitment to a forensic psychiatric hospital.
+She pleaded guilty in accordance with the plea agreement, but was also found not guilty by reason of mental disease or defect, due to her diagnosis of early-onset schizophrenia by court-appointed psychiatrists.
+She was given the maximum sentence, 40 years confinement in a state forensic psychiatric institute.